 Whether you choose online marketing, offline marketing, or a combination of both, it’s crucial that you measure the success of your client acquisition (and conversion) and you keep a close eye on customers throughout their movement through the sales pipeline.

 Marketers talk about the “Rule of 7,” which talks about the fact that customers need to see your name and hear your message a minimum of seven times before they make a buying decision.
 If you’re having to reach out to customers at least seven times, it’s critical that you have a CRM to keep track of your sales acquisition process.
+(We recommend Less Annoying CRM; it's a great tool for small businesses to keep track of their customers and leads.)

 What’s a CRM?
 CRM stands for Customer Relationship Management and generally relates to software that helps you track, note, and follow up with your leads so you have a better chance of converting them to sales.
 A good CRM system will also empower you to know how your customers are moving through your pipeline and if your lead program is effective.